 The new uni term is here again and your tired old laptop just isn’t going to last another year.
-You need something that can keep up with life on and off campus Whether you want a fresh start for your first year at uni, or you want to finish your final year on a high, you need a laptop you can rely on.
+You need something that can keep up with life on and off campus.
+Whether you want a fresh start for your first year at uni, or you want to finish your final year on a high, you need a laptop you can rely on.

-Travel light and work fast
+1. Travel light and work fast

-The HP Pavilion 14 weighs just 1.58kg and is less than 20mm thick, so it’s perfect for roaming between lectures.
+The HP Pavilion 14 weighs just 1.41kg and is only 17mm thick, so it’s perfect for roaming between lectures.
 You don’t need to compromise on screen size though – the 14” screen is great for researching your essay topic as well as bingeing on Netflix.

-The laptop is so light thanks to the SSD – a light, super-fast storage that replaces your heavy old hard drive.
+The laptop is so light thanks to its SSD – a light, super-fast storage that replaces your heavy old hard drive.
 Not only does this make the design slimmer and lighter, but it also makes everything that little bit faster.
 From waking up instantly when you turn on the power, to running several programs at once.

-Stay out all day
+2. Stays out all day

 Doing a creative course?
 A 2 in 1 gives you best of both worlds without spending all your student loan before term begins.